bedrocklinux/bedrocklinux-userland/README.md

 Building
 --------

-To build a gzip'd tarball of the Bedrock Linux userland, ready to be installed via untar'ing, run:
+To build a tarball of the Bedrock Linux userland, ready to be installed via untar'ing, run:

     make

-This will pull in third party source code (if you did not already), compile, create the tarball and gzip it.
+This will pull in third party source code (if you did not already), compile, and create the tarball.

-To build just a tarball - skip gzip'ing it - run

-    make tarball

 To clean up a build, run